What is Fentanyl Used For?

 What is Fentanyl?

 Fentanyl is an exceptionally powerful synthetic opioid painkiller used before, during, and after surgery, and in patients suffering from painful chronic illnesses such as cancer.
 It is 50 times more potent than heroin and 100 times more potent than morphine in its capacity as an analgesic.
-Fentanyl has been classified by the DEA as a Schedule II drug – possessing a high abuse and addiction potential but still offering a legitimate medical use - and is available in its licit form by prescription only.
+Fentanyl has been classified by the DEA drug schedule as a Schedule II drug – possessing a high abuse and addiction potential but still offering a legitimate medical use - and is available in its licit form by prescription only.

 Back to top